rrcooper/ski-photo-pipeline/README.md

 - **A caption-generation prompt.** Drafted during development, then descoped to keep the core tagging pipeline focused and reviewable.
 - **A privacy-flag prompt.** Flagging photos with clearly identifiable minors' faces, for a human review step before any public use.
-Came up in conversation with the client as a real concern, not yet built.